hyperupcall/blog/content/post/web development a year later.md

 * Data structures
 * TeX / LaTeX

-I'm aware of the Dunning-Kruger effect, so most of these categorizations are prone to adjusting, especially after reading substantial material on a particular topic.
-These categorizations are probably sorted solely based on relative (predicted) topical skill differences, or predicted time-to-learn values.
+Hopefully I'm not falling prey to the Dunning-Kruger effect - I'll be the first to admit that this list is probably sorted mostly based on relative (predicted) topical skill differences, or predicted time-to-learn values.
 But what are goals if they're not wrong sometimes?
-I'm using the word 'Advanced' pretty losing here.
-Pretty much meaning understanding of a topic that enables me to read the topic specifications (definitions) or understanding that enables me to perform 'Intermediate' tasks without significant outside assistance.
-And to know what I'm going.

-Some of the stuff listed above interoperate together, some knowledge may be interdependent.
-I'm pretty pissed that I realized I loved programming and computers in general so late into high school.
-And even more so that my learning stagnated after school started.
-Now that I better understand learning techniques (and my weaknesses) I'm confident that I can tackle the skills above (of course not to a complete extent) :smile: Hopefully I can play this game of catch-up well.
+I will blog about some of the cooler things that I've learened.